falloutphil/ast_code_manipulation/readme.md

 **Limitations:**

-- **Expression and Symbol Handling**: Requires accurate handling of `hy.models.Expression` and `hy.models.Symbol` objects to avoid type mismatches.

-- **Type Constraints**: Hy's strict type system between Python lists and Hy's `Expression` objects necessitates careful construction of transformed code.
+- **Type Constraints**: Hy's strict type system between Python lists and Hy's `Expression` objects requires careful construction of transformed code.
 - **Error-Prone Transformations**: Manual reconstruction using quasiquoting can lead to syntax or type errors if not meticulously managed.

 ---